 We all know that energy can be captured from any fluids.
-Did you know that air is also a fluid that has its particles in the form of gas instead of liquid.
+Did you know that air is also fluid with its particles in the form of gas instead of liquid?

 What is Wind Energy?

 Winds are caused by the irregularities of the earth’s surface, uneven heating of the atmosphere, and rotation of the earth.
 One of the most sustainable and cleanest ways of creating electricity is by harnessing the wind.
 There are mainly three types of wind energy:

 - Utility-scale Wind: Wind turbines, where the electricity is delivered to a power grid and distributed to the end-user by power system operators or electric utilities.
 It ranges from 100 kilowatts to several megawatts in size.

 - Distributes or “Small” Wind: Single wind turbines that can directly power a home, small business, or farm and are not connected to the grid.
 It can range anywhere below 100 kilowatts in size.

 - Offshore wind: Offshore wind turbines are different and larger than land-based turbines.
 It is erected in large bodies of water and can generate more power.
 The wind flow patterns vary greatly and are modified by water bodies, terrain differences, and vegetation.
 This motion energy is used for many purposes, such as sailing, flying a kite, and generating electricity.

 As the turbine blades start moving with the help of wind energy, they spin a shaft that leads from the rotor’s hub up to a generator.
 This generator is responsible for turning rotational energy into electricity.
 Altogether, generating electricity from the wind is possible by transferring energy from one medium to another.

 What is a Wind farm and Wind Turbines?

 Generally, wind turbines built close together are referred to as wind farms or wind projects.
 A wind farm operates as a single power plant and generates electricity for the grid.
 Once the wind energy is transferred to the primary power grid, you can send the electricity wherever you need it.